Last Updated on March 23, 2021 by HVAC

 A Ventilation Contractor or Sheet Metal Mechanic will size the return air plenum and filter to match the required airflow of the furnace or appliance.

 These ducts after installation should be checked for water vapor and cleaned regularly.
-Furnace duct cleaning in Calgary does a good job of this, or you can find a reputable company where you live by looking on the internet.
+Furnace duct cleaning companies do a good job of this, or you can find a reputable company where you live by looking on the internet.

 HVAC Plenum Used On The Roof Top